Fifiuba/api-gateway-service/README.md

 ## Docker commands

-To build the image and start the api:
+To build the image:

 ```
 $ sh build_gateway.sh
 ```

-To run the image with interactive shell:
+To run the image and start the api:

 ```
 $ sh start_gateway.sh